Settlement brightens outlook for Bank of America, fund managers say

-NEW YORK Bank of America’s (BAC.N) decision to pay $16.7 billion (10.07 billion pounds) to settle charges stemming from the sale of mortgage-backed securities may finally allow the company to put last decade’s housing bubble behind it, fund managers and analysts say.
+NEW YORK Bank of America’s decision to pay $16.7 billion to settle charges stemming from the sale of mortgage-backed securities may finally allow the company to put last decade’s housing bubble behind it, fund managers and analysts say.

 The Charlotte, North Carolina-based bank, the second-largest in the United States, announced Thursday that it will pay a $9.65 billion cash penalty, and provide $7 billion of relief to homeowners, to resolve the majority of its remaining liabilities connected with its purchases of Countrywide Financial Corp, once the nation's largest mortgage lender, and Merrill Lynch & Co.